hackle/blogger/src/raw/contravariant.md

 fmap (upcast :: Dog -> Animal) IEnumerable<Dog> = IEnumerable<Animal>
 ```

 And do we have the function `Dog -> Animal`?
 Well, it's an upcast, a `Dog` is an `Animal`.
-The other way around won't work because a function `Animal -> Dog` does not always work.
+The other way around won't work because `Animal -> Dog` is a downcast and downcast is not always successful.

-Let's look at `Func<Animal>`, because it's a function, its `fmap` works just as in Haskell,
+Now onto `Func<Animal>`, because it's a function, its `fmap` works just as in Haskell,

 ```haskell
 fmap (upcast :: Dog -> Animal) (f :: () -> Dog) = upcast . f